payare35/PlantApp/README.md

 # PlantApp
-In this application I have explored some new insights in UI also the way the code is managed into different is one of the ideal ways of organizing Code in Flutter.
+In this application I have explored some new insights in UI.
+Also, the way the code is managed into different files is one of the ideal ways of organizing Code in Flutter.
 This application is inspired by the following repository: https://github.com/abuanwar072/Plant-App-Flutter-UI
 <br/>
 <br/>
 Following are the images of the UserInterface: